dvlunel/python_pcap_notes/1. modules_and_packages/README.md

 # PCAP-31-03 1.4 – Discover host platform properties using the platform module

 * functions: platform(), machine(), processor(), system(), version(), python_implementation(), python_version_tuple()

 # 6. Challenges
 # PCAP-31-03 1.5 – Create and use user-defined modules and packages

+In the challenges this subjects will be included.

 * idea and rationale;
 * the __pycache__ directory